yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apimgr_relnotes/_index.md

 ### FIPS mode only

-If FIPS mode is enabled, you must also perform the following steps to install the service pack:
+If FIPS mode is enabled, you must also perform the following steps to install the update:

 1. Run `togglefips --disable` to turn FIPS mode off.
 2. Start the Node Manager to move the JARs.
 3. Stop the Node Manager.
-4. Install the API Gateway service pack as described in the Installation section.
+4. Install the API Gateway update as described in the [Installation](#installation) section.
 5. Start the Node Manager.

-In Policy Studio, If FIPS mode is enabled, you must also perform the following steps to install the service pack:
+In Policy Studio, If FIPS mode is enabled, you must also perform the following steps to install the update:

-1. Open Policy Studio Preferences
+1. Open Policy Studio and select **Window > Preferences**.
-2. Select the 'FIPS Mode' setting
+2. Select the **FIPS Mode** setting.
-3. Uncheck the 'Enable FIPS Mode in Axway Policy Studio' option
+3. Deselect the **Enable FIPS Mode in Axway Policy Studio** option and click **OK**.
-4. Click 'OK'
-5. Restart Policy Studio with -clean parameter
+4. Restart Policy Studio using the `policystudio -clean` command.

-In Configuration Studio, If FIPS mode is enabled, you must also perform the following steps to install the service pack:
+In Configuration Studio, If FIPS mode is enabled, you must also perform the following steps to install the update:

-1. Open Configuration Studio Preferences
+1. Open Configuration Studio and select **Window > Preferences**.
-2. Select the 'FIPS Mode' setting
+2. Select the **FIPS Mode** setting.
-3. Uncheck the 'Enable FIPS Mode in Axway Configuration Studio' option
+3. Deselect the **Enable FIPS Mode in Axway Configuration Studio** option and click **OK**.
-4. Click 'OK'
-5. Restart Configuration Studio with -clean parameter
+4. Restart Configuration Studio using the `configurationstudio -clean` command.

 ### Installation